ihubanov/agent-dev-guide/examples/personal-agent/README.md

 ---

 **Note:**
+- The `greeting.txt` file is shown to users the first time they start a new conversation.
+You can customize this file to change the initial greeting message.
 - Keep the `PORT` and `LLM_BASE_URL` environment variables.
 They are required by the platform.
 - Replace any placeholder values and add details based on your agent setup.